scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 * `utxos` is a list of UTXOs such that each UTXO references at least one address in `addresses`.
 * At most `limit` UTXOs are returned.
 If `limit` is omitted or greater than 1024, it is set to 1024.
-* This method supports pagination. `stopIndex` denotes the last UTXO returned.
-To get the next set of UTXOs, use the value of `stopIndex` as `startIndex` in the next call.
+* This method supports pagination. `endIndex` denotes the last UTXO returned.
+To get the next set of UTXOs, use the value of `endIndex` as `startIndex` in the next call.
 * If `startIndex` is omitted, will fetch all UTXOs up to `limit`.
 * When using pagination (ie when `startIndex` is provided), UTXOs are not guaranteed to be unique across multiple calls.
   That is, a UTXO may appear in the result of the first call, and then again in the second call.